kube-burner/kube-burner/README.md

       esIndex: kube-burner-podlatency
 ```

-This measurement send its metrics to two different indexes, <esIndex> is used to save the latency histograms and '<esIndex>-summary' is used to save
+This measurement sends its metrics to two different indexes, <esIndex> is used to save the latency histograms and '<esIndex>-summary' is used to save
 the measurement quantiles P99, P95 and P50.

 Pod latency sample: